No matter where you live, you can grow aloe vera indoors. But what if you want to plant it out in the garden?

 Are you growing aloe vera outdoors?
 Let me know in the comments section below and feel free to share a picture!

-And for more information about growing succulents, check out these guides next:
+And for more information about growing aloe plants, check out these guides next:

 - How to Grow Christmas Carol Aloe: Anti-Sting and Makes You Sing!